tylim88/FirelordJS/README.md

 ## Tests

-FirelordJS is thoroughly tested, FirelordJS tests source code, built files and published package.
+FirelordJS is thoroughly tested, it tests source code, built files and published package.

-The tests test against real database and emulators, no mock test!
+No mock test, all tests are test against real database and emulator to ensure the highest certainty!

 ## Trivial